kweeuhree/learner-grader/readme.md

 <h5>Summary:</h5>
 <p>This repository contains a code solution to a Skills Based Assessment on JavaScript Fundamentals.</p>
 <p>A special attention has been paid to make sure all variable names have relevant semantic reflection.</p>
 <p><code>getLearnerData()</code> takes three arguments that have to be entered without typos, as input undergoes basic validation.
 The first argument must be a valid course name, which is "Introduction to JavaScript".
 The second argument must be a valid Assignment Group ID, or 12345.
-The third argument must be a valid Learner ID, which is 132 or 125.
+The third argument must be a Learner Submissions Array, consisting of objects with following properties: <code>learner_id</code>, <code>assignment_id</code>, <code>submission.submitted_at</code>, and <code>submission.score</code>.
 Any other inputs will raise an error.</p>
 <p>If any of the given assignments in the Assignment Group has a maximum possible points of 0, the program will throw an error.</p>
 <p>The main logic revolves around Learner class, that holds individually relevant information.
 All instances of class are kept in a static <code>instances</code> array.
 A Learner is instantiated when a new ID appears in a Learner Submissions array.
 The program ultimately outputs an array of all instances of class Learner.</p>
 <p>The code is fragmented into functions which in turn allows for easier testing.</p>